-Entering his 16th season as head coach of the Wheaton College men's basketball team in 2012-13, Brian Walmsley has compiled a 222-200 record in his tenure.
-Walmsley is the winningest coach in program history, and last season became just the second men’s or women’s hoops coach to reach the 200-win milestone with a 63-61 win over Springfield on January 13, 2011 at Emerson Gymnasium.
+Brian Walmsley begins his 21st season as the head coach of the Wheaton College men's basketball team in 2017-18.
+Walmsley is the winningest coach in program history, and five seasons ago became just the second men’s or women’s hoops coach to reach the 200-win milestone with a 63-61 win over Springfield on January 13, 2011 at Emerson Gymnasium.

 Walmsley's teams have strung together seven of Wheaton's top nine single-season victory totals in the 22-year history of the program.
 In 1999-2000, the Lyons captured their first NEWMAC regular season championship after posting a 9-3 mark in conference play (16-9 overall).
 During his tenure at Wheaton, Walmsley has posted six seasons of 16-or-more wins and six ECAC Tournament bids.